xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

-You should follow all steps provided *after* attending the Hands-on lab.

 ### Task 2: Delete the GitHub repo

 1. Open https://www.github.com, then select your profile icon and select **Your repositories**